 You need to feel that the therapist you are seeing is someone you can trust.

-Being listened to by someone who really hears you, consulting someone who really sees you, feeling that the therapist truly recognises, accepts and does not judge you is in itself an immensely powerful and healing process.
-Having acknowledged you in your current situation, the therapist can introduce tools to enable and assist you to move on or make changes.
+Feeling that the therapist truly recognises, accepts and does not judge you is immensely powerful.
+Having acknowledged you in your current situation, Suzanne can introduce tools to enable and assist you to move on or make changes.

 Hypnosis, visualisation, imagery, relaxation, self hypnosis and NLP

-Hypnosis, visualisation, imagery, relaxation, self hypnosis and NLP (Neuro Linguistic Programming) techniques are wonderful tools in psychotherapy or counselling.
-Alone, they are not magic wands; to use them in isolation is to use such techniques more in the service of entertainment, as in stage hypnosis.
-Hypnotherapy uses these tools very differently and far more naturalistically.
+Hypnosis, visualisation, imagery, relaxation, self hypnosis and NLP techniques are wonderful tools in psychotherapy or counselling.
+Hypnotherapy uses these tools naturalistically and effectively.

 Hypnosis, or trance, feels wonderful.
 It is completely natural and will feel very familiar.

-Think of times when you have been half awake/half asleep before you fully wake to start the day.
+Hypnosis feels natural and familiar.
+Think of times when you have been half awake/half asleep before you go to sleep or wake up.
 You may be dreaming, but at the same time aware that you are dreaming; simply more interested in focusing on the dream rather than on any external sounds or impressions.

 Then there is that sometimes alarming experience when you have realised that you have been entirely unaware of the last stretch of motorway you have driven along.
 Incidentally – be reassured – if anything happens when you are in such a trance that requires your attention, you will instantly switch from your inner landscape to whatever it is that needs your full attention.